Liberty University: Ice hockey

 Liberty University has men's and women's club ice hockey teams.
+The women's team has won six American Collegiate Hockey Association (ACHA) D1 national championships (2015, 2018-2023) and is currently coached by Chris Lowes.

-Men's hockey started in 1985 when students at Liberty organized a team to compete against surrounding colleges and clubs but has since become a competitive club team competing against much larger schools such as University of Oklahoma, University of Delaware, and Penn State University.
-In 2006, Liberty University opened the 3,000-seat LaHaye Ice Center, a gift from Dr. Timothy and Beverly LaHaye.
-Also in 2006, Liberty became the only school in the state of Virginia to host a men's Division I American Collegiate Hockey Association (ACHA) club hockey team.
-Currently, Liberty University has Division I, II, and III men's teams and Division I and II women's teams.
-The men's Division I team is coached by Kirk Handy, while the women's Division I team is coached by Chris Lowes.
+Men's hockey started in 1985 when Liberty students organized a team to play surrounding colleges and clubs but has since become a competitive club team competing against much larger schools such as University of Oklahoma, University of Delaware, and Penn State University.
+In 2006, Liberty became the only Virginia school with a men's ACHA Division I club hockey team; and opened the 3,000-seat LaHaye Ice Center, a gift of Timothy and Beverly LaHaye.
+The men's Division I team is coached by Kirk Handy.

 Cross country

-The men's and women's cross country teams have long been a conference powerhouse, and Josh McDougal (2007) and Samuel Chelanga (2009–2010) won the NCAA Division I individual laurels.
-Chelanga took two additional gold medals and three silvers in outdoor and indoor competition in three years and still holds the collegiate 10,000-meter record set in 2010, and won All-American honors 14 times.
+Individual NCAA Division I champions include Josh McDougal (2007) and Samuel Chelanga (2009–2010).
+Chelanga took two gold medals and three silvers in outdoor and indoor competition in three years and won All-American honors 14 times.

+Subsidiaries

 Liberty University Online

-Liberty University has an Internet education component called Liberty University Online, also known as LU Online or LUO, which provides degrees from associate's level to doctorate.
+Liberty University has an Internet education component called Liberty University Online, also known as LU Online or LUO, which provides degrees from associate's level to doctorate.Liberty University offers 100% online associate degrees and bachelor's degrees, as well as certificates, in many areas of study.

 Online students constitute the overwhelming majority of the university's students and revenue, "subsidizing the university" and making them "a killing", according to faculty members, despite the "steep drop-off in quality from the traditional college to the online courses."
 Critics have argued that the online division subsidizes campus resources, such as the ski resort and gun range, and that online enrollment is run in a boiler room fashion.
 Online instructors are mainly engaged in answering emails and grading rather than creating and delivering content.

 Liberty University Online Academy

-Established in 2007, the Liberty University Online Academy (LUOA) is a K-12 school serving about 1,900 students.
+Established in 2007, the Liberty University Online Academy (LUOA) is a K-12 private school serving about 18,000 students for academically talented students worldwide.
 It is accredited by SACS (Southern Association of Schools and Colleges).
+In 2018, The New York Times reported that Liberty faculty acknowledge that courses taken via the lucrative Liberty University Online program are worse than the university's traditional in-person classes.